|Click Image to Enlarge|

 What is normal vision?

-In order to better understand how certain problems can affect your child's vision, it is important to understand how normal vision occurs.
-For children with normal vision, the following sequence takes place:
+To understand how certain problems can affect your child's vision, it’s important to know how normal vision happens.
+For children with normal vision, the following things happen in this order:

-Light enters the eye through the cornea, the clear, dome-shaped surface that covers the front of the eye.
+Light enters the eye through the cornea.
+This is the clear, dome-shaped surface that covers the front of the eye.

 From the cornea, the light passes through the pupil.
-The iris, or the colored part of your eye, regulates the amount of light passing through.
+The iris, or the colored part of your eye, controls the amount of light passing through.

-From there, it then hits the lens, the transparent structure inside the eye that focuses light rays onto the retina.
+From there, it then hits the lens.
+This is the clear structure inside the eye that focuses light rays onto the retina.

-Next, it passes through the vitreous humor, the clear, jelly-like substance that fills the center of the eye and helps to keep the eye round in shape.
+Next, light passes through the vitreous humor.
+This is the clear, jelly-like substance that fills the center of the eye.
+It helps to keep the eye round in shape.

-Finally, the light reaches the retina, the light-sensitive nerve layer that lines the back of the eye, where the image appears inverted.
+Finally, the light reaches the retina.
+This is the light-sensitive nerve layer that lines the back of the eye.
+Here the image is inverted.

-The optic nerve is then responsible for carrying the signals to the area of the brain (the visual cortex) which assembles the signals into images (for example, our vision).
+The optic nerve is then responsible for carrying the signals to the visual cortex of the brain.
+The visual cortex turns the signals into images (for example, our vision).